paramanicksoumyadeep-hash/healthify/README.md

 ## 🔍 Overview

-HealthifyX combines **data analytics, machine learning, and conversational AI** to deliver insights related to healthcare and wellness.
+HealthifyX combines **Machine learning, and Conversational AI** to deliver insights related to healthcare and wellness.
 The application focuses on three major predictive analytics tasks along with an intelligent chatbot interface.

 ---